oscarpoppa/IBReal/README.md

 # IBReal
 Messing with extended precision using Python integers.

-IBReal represents a memory-only-limited, arbitrary precision, integer-based implementation of a real number.
+IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
-It offers addition, subtraction, powers (integer), and multiplication only, which is OK for iteration exploration.
-I'm not expecting it to be fast.
-All math operations (**,+,-,*) are also available in in-line mode (i.e. +=).
+It offers addition, subtraction, powers, and multiplication only, which is OK for iteration exploration, albeit probably slow.
+All math operations are available in in-line mode (i.e. +=).

 Usage:

-realnum = IBReal(raw, prec=300)
+realnum = IBReal(raw, prec)

-raw: Ival instance (defined in same file), ascii real number in decimal notation or tuple (integer, offset), where integer is the integer after multiplying the real number by 10^offset.
+raw: IBReal object, number, Ival object, ascii repr of a real number, or tuple (integer, offset) -- where integer
+     is the integer after multiplying the real number by 10^offset.
+If using an IBReal instance, the precision will always be inherited from the object argument in spite of passing a prec val.

-prec: precision
+prec: precision -- length limit of internal integer (self.ival.num)

     >>> from ibreal import IBReal, Ival
     >>>